Comprehensive Faculty Searches: Best Practices

 Defining the field

-Strategies for inclusive success: scan the field to see where the emerging and cutting-edge scholarship is coming from.
+Strategies for success: scan the field to see where the emerging and cutting-edge scholarship is coming from.
 Identify those areas as examples of areas of interest.

 Counterproductive tactics: defining the field narrowly (you will have a smaller applicant pool); constructing the scope of the search to replicate the expertise of a departing colleague (focus on the future, not the past).